jlyonsmith/HowTo/CheatSheets/Apple Certificates and Signing Tools.md

 2. Sign the app with `codesign --options=runtime --force --verbose --sign "Developer ID Application: Team (TeamID)" $APP_FILE`.
 This preserves the harden runtime information, forces a re-sign, verbose output and uses the distribution certificate.
 3. Build the package `xcrun productbuild --component "build/macos/Build/Products/Release/MyApp.app" /Applications scratch/MyApp-unsigned.pkg`
 4. Sign the package `xcrun productsign --sign "Developer ID Installer: Team (TeamID)" scratch/MyApp-unsigned.pkg scratch/MyApp.pkg`.
-5. Submit for notarization `xcrun notarytool submit scratch/MyApp.pkg -p "Profile" --wait`.
+5. Submit for notarization `xcrun notarytool submit scratch/MyApp.pkg -p "$PROFILE" --wait`.
 6. Check the notarized package is good to install ``.

 If there is an error notarizing, you can check the log with: